hindman/optopus/README.md

 The Optopus configuration is more efficient (53% the size of argparse), more readable, and requires less API knowledge.
-You just type what you want and have to remember nothing more than an intuitive, mostly already-known syntax.
+You just type what you want and have to remember litter more than a mostly already-known syntax.
 Note that [Example 1](#example-1) used what Optopus calls a usage-variant syntax: it expressed the full command-line grammar in schematic form.
 Example 2 uses a closely related syntax, called opt-help syntax.
 Each line configures a single Opt (a configuration object representing one positional argument or option) using the same syntax seen in the first example, optionally accompanied by one or more aliases and help text.
 Because the opt-help syntax is more featureful at the level of individual Opts (it can declare aliases and help text), it is often the easiest mechanism to use for non-trivial scripts that do not have any special grammatical needs.

 ```python